gopheracademy/gopheracademy-web/upcoming/go-and-ssh.md

 	}
 ```

-At this point, we could simple link the inputs and outputs of the `bash` command to the terminal screen, though this would fail since the `bash` command can tell that it is not running inside a [tty](http://en.wikipedia.org/wiki/Teleprinter).
-In order to trick `bash` into thinking that it is, we'll wrap the command in a [pty](http://en.wikipedia.org/wiki/Pseudo_terminal) (*since we don't have real teletypes anymore, our software terminals emulate them - yeilding pseudo teletypes*)
+At this point, we could simply pipe the inputs and outputs of `bash` to the terminal screen, though this would fail since the `bash` command knows that it's not running inside a [tty](http://en.wikipedia.org/wiki/Teleprinter).
+In order to trick `bash` into thinking that it is, we'll need to wrap the command in a [pty](http://en.wikipedia.org/wiki/Pseudo_terminal) (*since we don't have real teletypes anymore, our software terminals emulate them - yeilding pseudo teletypes*)

 ``` go
 	bashf, err := pty.Start(bash)